Arne Slot: Feyenoord

 On 15 December 2020, Feyenoord announced that the club had reached a deal with Slot for him to become the club's new coach from the start of the 2021–22 season.
-The deal would see Slot sign for two years, with Feyenoord having the option to extend his contract for a third year.
+The deal saw Slot sign for two years, with Feyenoord having the option to extend his contract for a third year.
 Slot succeeded the experienced Dick Advocaat, who led the team to fifth place in the Eredivisie and qualification to the UEFA Europa Conference League Qualifiers.
 Slot was appointed to build a new team with a recognisable playing style.
 Marino Pušić (first assistant coach) and Robin van Persie (field coach) were added to his staff, while John de Wolf was retained as second assistant coach.

 During Slot's first season, Feyenoord reached the round of 16 in European football for the first time in twenty years, finishing ahead of Slavia Prague, Union Berlin and Maccabi Haifa in the UEFA Europa Conference League group stage.
 On 25 February 2022, Feyenoord used the club option to extend Slot's contract until 2024.
 In the knock-out stage of the Europa Conference League, the club knocked out Partizan, Slavia Prague and Marseille to reach the inaugural Europa Conference League final.
 Feyenoord lost the final 1–0 to Roma in Tirana and finished in third place in the Eredivisie.
 Slot was awarded the Rinus Michels Award for the Eredivisie Manager of the Year.